erikaheidi/guardcraft-server/README.md

 [13:06:54] [Server thread/INFO]: Done (3.933s)!
 For help, type "help"
 ```

 You can connect to the server using a Minecraft Java client on the same local network.
+Please note the client must be running the same version of the server software (in this case, `1.21.5 Pre-Release 3`) - you may need to select the appropriate version in the Minecraft launcher software.

+To specify which version of the server you want to use, you'll need to [build the image from source](#building-from-source) and provide a build time argument to specify which version you want to install.

 Add a new server using the host machine's local IP address and port `25565` (the default port).
 You can also use the `localhost` address if you're running the server on the same machine as the client.

 > Find your local IP address on Linux systems: `ip -o route get to 8.8.8.8 | sed -n 's/.*src \([0-9.]\+\).*/\1/p'`